 Sculpture in the City

 Bringing some much needed colour to the traditional domain of button downs and brogues is Sculpture in the City.
-This annual sculpture park launched on 21 June this year and you can download a man and info booklet from the website.
+This annual sculpture park will launch in late June this year and features artists including Emma Louise Moore, Emma Smith, Jesse Pollock, Jocelyn McGregor, Pedro Pires, Ugo Rondinone and Victor Seaward.
+Download a map and information booklet from the website.

 Where: Closest tube stations are Liverpool Street, Bank, Monument and Aldgate

 If you’re looking for free things to do then make a note of the Great Exhibition Road Festival.
 Taking place on the 17 – 18 June the weekend of free events is for all ages exploring how awe and wonder can inspire science and the arts.

 When: 17 – 18 June

 Family Sundays at the Royal Opera House are packed full of creative and practical activities for families.
 Activities may include singing and dance, informal performances, live theatre, and craft or design activities.
 It’s a great place for kids to get creative.
 This month, Family Sunday takes place on 25 June.